-The Phase 1b clinical study is a multicenter, randomized, double-blind, placebo-controlled multiple dose study utilizing weekly or daily dosing with SER-287.
-We plan to enroll eligible subjects at approximately 20 sites in the United States.
-The Phase 1b clinical study is designed to enroll adults 18 years of age and older who have mild-to-moderate UC as defined by a total modified Mayo score between 4 and 10, inclusive, with a modified Mayo endoscopic subscore ≥ 1 .
+The Phase 1b clinical study was a multicenter, randomized, double-blind, placebo-controlled multiple dose study utilizing weekly or daily dosing with SER-287.
+We enrolled eligible subjects at approximately 20 sites in the United States.
+The Phase 1b clinical study was designed to enroll adults 18 years of age and older who have mild-to-moderate UC as defined by a total modified Mayo score between 4 and 10, inclusive, with a modified Mayo endoscopic subscore $\geq 1$ .

-Patients will be randomized to one of four study arms:
+Patients were randomized to one of four study arms: